- Action is Easy. Decision is Hard.

 Motivationwise, if I were to overanalyze it, I’d say that I probably have some kind of guilt-driven need to weigh every choice in detail just because I have the choice.
 Does that make sense?
 There’s this feeling that the fact that I have an option means I must do “due diligence” on it, in order to find out whether or not it’s the best, otherwise I’d be wasting a “perfectly good” option; I’d be “missing out” and/or “messing up” somehow.
 It’s sort of like sampling every single kind of ice-cream at an ice-cream parlour just because they say you can.
 Yeah, you sucked up all the “value” you could, but so what?
 You just get all full and don’t really enjoy yourself.
 1

 This kind of trying-to-be-optimal “choice hoarding” actually turns out to be the most suboptimal thing you could possibly do; it produces the most fatigue and the least happiness.
 If you really want to be happy, it seems like the trick is to throw out some of your choices ASAP.
 Take them out of the Reeves-Hopper equation (there’s a Sandra Bullock joke in there for the diligent).
-Kind of like how if you really want to live happy, you don’t fill your house with stuff even if you have tons of space.
+Kind of like how if you really want to live happily, you don’t fill your house with stuff even if you have tons of space.

 Binary decision-making — decision binarization — gives you the feeling of having considered a choice, and thus exercised your freedom to the fullest, without the temporally and cognitively wasteful burden of actually running through a full mental simulation for it.
 It is absurd to attempt to actually weigh every choice you have, just as it would be absurd to even consider opening every page that Google sends you back in search results; as it is, you probably don’t even open all of the first ten.
 So apply some googolic wisdom to your real life and stop overthinking everything — because you can’t and even if you could, it would not be a good thing.
 Remember, there will be a next time; you will get another shot.
 This is not a movie; in real life, the chances keep coming, and when they go, new ones fire right on up and take their place.
 Make your “best bad” decision now and run with it.